 The 2000s became the decade of fish oil—and not just for heart disease.
 Here’s a quote from the Chicago Tribune, from 2002: “Fish oils display a remarkable ability to improve health in all ways, even reducing your risk for heart attacks and stroke.”

 The article continued that fish oils, “Might improve symptoms of rheumatoid arthritis, eczema, irritable bowel syndrome, Alzheimer’s disease, developmental delay, bipolar disorder, depression, attention deficit disorder, diabetic neuropathy, and age-related macular degeneration.”

 Here’s a tip: The more unrelated conditions a medicine or supplement claims to treat, the less likely it is to do anything for any of them.

 When you read about anything that’s supposed to help with a huge number of different health conditions, be skeptical.
-Those kinds of claims are often—not always, but often—a marker for either marketing genius, or maybe just wishful thinking.
+Those kinds of claims are often—not always—a marker for either marketing genius or maybe wishful thinking.

 Learn more about why fish oil supplements are a $1.2-billion industry